raine/tgreddit/README.md

 # tgreddit

-Get a feed of top posts from your favorite subreddits to Telegram.
+A telegram bot that gives you a feed of top posts from your favorite subreddits.

-The killer feature: No need to visit Reddit, as all media is embedded thanks to [yt-dlp](yt-dlp) and Telegram's excellent media support.
+The killer feature: No need to visit Reddit, as all media is embedded thanks to [yt-dlp][yt-dlp] and Telegram's excellent media support.

+Intended to be self-hosted, as Reddit's API has rate-limiting and downloading videos with `yt-dlp` can be resource intensive.
+The simplest way to self-host is to use the prebuilt [docker image](#docker-image) that includes necessary dependencies.

 <img align=left src="https://user-images.githubusercontent.com/11027/178097057-83b27933-9876-405a-b151-a148960819df.jpeg" width=20% height=20%>
 <img align=left src="https://user-images.githubusercontent.com/11027/178096986-5f651336-8208-4c40-9c41-58c95173b24d.jpeg" width=20% height=20%>